 Thomas Gadsden, Christopher's father, purchased land now known as Gadsdenboro & Ansonborough.

-Thomas lost land in poker match to Captain George Anson.
+Thomas lost land in a poker match to Captain George Anson.

-Charles Towne becoming most critical port in North America.
+Charles Towne becomes one of the most critical ports for exporting in North America.

 Gadsden began using the pen name “Homespun Free-man,” which was a call for colonists to dress in blue homespun clothing, rather than imported black cloth.